PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 16:35:41
+Last updated: 2024-04-19 16:36:14
-Random Quote: I act as if I don't care if people dislike me.
-Deep down, I actually enjoy it. - Wednesday Addams
+Random Quote: I needed to get on the shuttle so I could escape this ridiculous planetSpoiler alert, I'm still here. - Sheldon